Terms & Conditions

 All parties should agree to testing prior to applying for NIPPT testing as our refund policy applies.
 Cancelled tests prior to testing kits being issued will incur a $50 admin fee.
 When testing kits are issued DNAQ will withhold 50% of the purchase cost.

 Accuracy of Results

 I understand that for legal paternity tests, results are usually above 99.9999% when the mother, alleged father and child are tested.
 Results may be lower if the mother is not tested.
-For extended relationship testing and ancestry testing, results may be weak or inconclusive.
+For extended relationship testing, results may be weak or inconclusive.
 This is not due to laboratory error but in difficulty in comparing individuals in extended relationships.
 This can occur in approximately one in five cases.
 No refund will be given for inconclusive results.

 Turn Around Times

 Results will be available in 3 – 5 working days for most tests, calculated from the day after all samples reach the laboratory for testing.
 Some forms of Extended Relationship testing, such as Y-STR, will be available in 10 – 15 working days.
 Working days include Monday through Friday, and do not include public holidays, bank holidays and weekends.

 While DNAQ endeavours to have results out within the above turnaround times, these turnaround times are a guideline only, and may be subject to change depending on the circumstances of the test and the samples received.
 We are not obliged to provide results within the turnaround time and will not compromise the quality of the results to deliver a faster result.

 Turnaround times are estimated provided that all paperwork is completed correctly by the client at time of collection, the sample was taken properly by the collector and/or client, and no events outside DNAQ’s control, such as shipping delays, power failure, equipment failure or natural disaster, interfere with sample processing.
 In a small amount of cases, repeat sequencing or additional analysis may be required to due biological variations in the DNA of the persons tested.